VisualComputing/nub/README.md

 }
 ```

-which will create a `shape` interpolator containing [4..10] random key-frames.
+which will create a `pshape` interpolator containing [4..10] random key-frames.
 The interpolation is also run.
 The interpolator trajectory may be drawn with code like this:

 ```processing
 ...